dmorse/pscfpp/README.md

      one would enter "./setopts -a sm_70".
 Instructions for choosing the correct string parameter for the -a option for a particular GPU can be obtained by entering "./setopts -h" or by consulting the installation section of the web manual.
-After these steps, enter "make all" to compile.
+After taking these steps to enable CUDA compilation, re-enter "make" to re-compile.

 The procedure described above for building PSCF is similar to the standard "configure; make; make install" procedure for GNU open source software.
-The main difference is that PSCF does not require a separate "make install" command.
-This is because the PSCF "make" command is designed to create executables in the bin/ subdirectory of the root pscfpp/ directory in which the package is configured.
-The above instructions assume that this is their intended final destination.
-If the pscfpp/ directory is installed within a user's home directory, the above instructions do not require the use of sudo or adminstrator permission, but instead do require the user to modify their PATH variable to allow the unix shell to find executables installed within user's home directory.
+One difference is that PSCF does not require a separate "make install" command.
+The PSCF "make" command creates executables in the bin/ subdirectory of the root pscfpp/ directory that also contains the source code.
+The above instructions assume that this is the intended final destination of the executable files, rather than a standard unix system directory such as /user/local in which the unix shell would look for executable files by default.
+If the pscfpp/ directory is created within a user's home directory, the above instructions thus do not require the use of special sudo or adminstrator permission in order to install the package, but instead require the user to modify their system PATH variable to allow the unix shell to find the executable files by name.

 ## Command line usage

 PSCF is a package the provides three executable programs (pscf_1d, pscf_pc, and pscf_pg) with somewhat different capabilities but very similar command line interfaces.
-To perform a calculation, each PSCF program must read a parameter file and a command file.
+To perform a calculation, each PSCF program must read two files, which we refer to as a parameter file and a command file.
 The parameter file, which is processed first, is a fixed format file that contains parameters required to describe the physical system of interest and initialize the program.
-The command file, which is processed after the parameter file, is a script that contains a sequence of commands that are read and executed in the order that they appear.
-Contents and syntax for PSCF parameter and commands files are discussed in Secs.
+The command file, which is processed after the parameter file, is a script that contains a sequence of commands that are interpreted and executed in the order that they appear.
+Contents and syntax for PSCF parameter and command files are discussed in Secs.
 3-5 of the web manual.

-The command file usually contains the names of several input and output data files as arguments to commands that read or write these files.
+A PSCF command file normally contains the names of several input and output data files as arguments to commands that read or write these files.
-Specifically, a command file to perform either a SCFT or PS-FTS calculation normally contains a command to read an input file that contains an initial guess for the monomer chemical potential fields.
-A command file for either an SCFT or FTS calculation also often contains commands to output final chemical potential and monomer concentration fields to output files, i.e., either converged solutions for SCFT or the final fields obtained after the last step of a FTS.
+Specifically, a command file to perform either a SCFT or PS-FTS calculation normally contains a command to read an input file that contains an initial set of monomer chemical potential fields.
+This initial state may be used in SCFT as an initial guess for an iterative solver, or in PS-FTS as the first state of a Markov chain.
+A command file for either an SCFT or FTS calculation also often contains commands to output final chemical potential and monomer concentration fields to output files (i.e., either a converged solution for a SCFT calculation or the fields obtained after the last step of a stochastic simulation).

 Command line usage for different programs is described below, starting with the simple case of the pscf_1d program for one-dimensional SCFT
 calculations: